How Much do Cremation Urns Cost?

 - Companion Urns - 400 cubic inches and upwards

-For example, the large Rose Bouquet Hand Painted ceramic cremation urn has a capacity of up to 200 cubic inches and costs $159.95.
+For example, the large Rose Bouquet Hand-Painted ceramic cremation urn has a capacity of up to 200 cubic inches and costs $159.95.
 The similar Rose Bouquet Cremation Keepsake is a much smaller urn made of ceramic.
-Notice on the product page, that it holds up to only 10 cubic inches and costs $39.95.
+Notice on the product page that it holds up to only ten cubic inches and costs $39.95.
 This distinction is important for obvious reasons, but one not so obvious.
 You will find that some ads running for urns have very low prices.
 Some people fail to check what the capacity is and end up getting an urn that is too small, leaving them in a tight spot and having to quickly purchase a replacement urn.
-When you look at the full capacity urn and start selecting larger models, the price can go up quite a bit.
+The size of an urn is one of the less negotiable aspects when it comes to price, and it is important to purchase an adequately sized urn.
+When you look at the full-capacity urn and start selecting larger models, the price can go up quite a bit, so keeping the minimum size requirements in mind during your purchase can make a significant difference.

 Cremation Urns for Ashes - Type and Purpose

 Listed below are urn types by purpose, along with common materials used.
-For an idea of cost range for each of the urn types, refer to the table above listed under the “Materials” section.
+For an idea of the cost range for each urn type, refer to the table above listed under the "Materials" section.

-- Urns for burial, also known as funeral urns, are often buried in cemeteries or placed in columbaria.
-They can be used for green burials in earth and water.
-Funeral urns include biodegradable urns, as well as wooden urns for earth burials; marble, stone and metal urns are appropriate for columbaria.
+- Urns for burial, also known as funeral urns or burial urns, are often buried in cemeteries or placed in columbaria.
+They can also be used for green burials in earth and water.
+Funeral urns include biodegradable urns and wooden urns for earth burials while marble, stone and metal urns are appropriate for columbaria or long-lasting burials.

-- Some families prefer to keep a memorial cremation urn displayed in the home and give thought to what would look pleasing in that setting.
+- Some families prefer to keep a memorial cremation urn displayed in the home and consider what would look pleasing in that setting.
 Ceramic, wood, metal, marble and stone are popular choices for personal memorials.
-Memorial urns are often used to display at a memorial service.
+These types of urns typically feature decorative designs.
+In addition, memorial urns are often used to display at a memorial service.

 - Biodegradable urns are an eco-urn option, made to dissolve in water or decompose naturally in the earth.